-The Company is subject to the product safety requirements of each of these regulatory authorities.
 These requirements pertain to the conception, production and distribution of BRP's products.

 In addition, the Company is a member of several industry and trade associations in Canada, the United States, and other countries whose mandate is to promote safety in the manufacture and use of powersports products.
-Such trade associations promulgate voluntary industry product safety standards with which the Company complies.
+Some of those trade associations promulgate voluntary industry product safety standards with which the Company complies.